Number of physician group practices by state

-Select Physical Therapy (Definitive ID 7013) is the largest currently active physician group in the country, with 1,847 locations.
+Hill Physicians Medical Group (Definitive ID 550737) is the largest currently active physician group in the country, with 2,258 locations.

 What is the difference between a solo practice and a group practice?

-There are a few different types of medical practice settings at which a healthcare worker may be employed at.
+There are a few different types of medical practice settings in which a healthcare worker may be employed.

-A solo practice—as the name implies—is an office with only one physician.
+As the name implies, a solo practice is an office with only one physician.
 According to the American College of Physicians (ACP), these locations are characterized by their small staff and limited patient base.
-While the physician has the opportunity to develop close relationships with staff and patients and grow the practice how they like, the sole burden of running the practice rests on them.
-In addition to delivering medical care, the physician is responsible for making agreements with insurers and documenting that that practice is in compliance with federal laws and regulations.
+While physicians can develop close relationships with staff and patients and grow the practice they like, the sole burden of running the practice rests on them.
+In addition to delivering medical care, the physician is responsible for making agreements with insurers and documenting that the practice complies with federal laws and regulations.